poenmasem/GetPrivacy/README.md

     - [W10Privacy](https://www.w10privacy.de/english-home/) (Only for advanced users) - W10Privacy is a free anti-spy tool for Windows 10, designed by German developer Bernd Schuster.

 - For all OS:
   - [Hardentools](https://github.com/securitywithoutborders/hardentools) - Hardentools simply reduces the attack surface on Microsoft Windows computers by disabling low-hanging fruit risky features.
-(Not needed for Windows 10 AME if it is installed using their ISO File)
+(Not needed for Windows 10 (If Installed using AME ISO File))

 - Other
   - [How To Install Updates](https://wiki.ameliorated.info/doku.php?id=system_updates)&nbsp;[AME]